alex47exe/SFF/README.md

 ### Step 2: GreenLuma

-Join our [Discord server](https://discord.gg/V8aZqnbB84) to get the latest GreenLuma, or use this direct link: [GreenLuma Link](https://buzzheavier.com/cuygee4bo1ch)
+Join our [Discord server](https://discord.gg/V8aZqnbB84) to get the latest GreenLuma, or use this direct link: [GreenLuma Link](https://buzzheavier.com/cuygee4bo1ch) # [FIRST CLICK OPENS MALWARE POPUP!]

 > **Tip (6.0.3+):** SteaMidra can set up GreenLuma automatically.
 After downloading `GLPatch.rar`, open SteaMidra, go to the **Home** tab, click **Auto GL Setup** in the Quick Tools section, browse for the archive, choose Method A or B, and click **Setup GreenLuma**.
 It will extract the files, patch `DLLInjector.ini`, and create the `AppList` folder for you.
 Skip to Step 3 if you use this.